Seo Jung-hyup

-Seo Jung-hyup (born 3 January 1965) is a South Korean educator and politician who served as the acting mayor of Seoul since 10 July 2020 to 8 April 2021, and was Deputy Mayor for Administration of Seoul from 2020 to 2021.
-Prior to becoming Deputy Mayor, Seo served as the head of the Seoul Metropolitan Government's cultural department.
-He was the acting mayor of Seoul following the death of Mayor Park Won-soon.
+Seo Jung-hyup (born 3 January 1965) is a South Korean educator and politician who served as the deputy mayor of administration and the acting mayor of Seoul from 2020 to 2021.
+Prior to becoming the deputy mayor, Seo served as the head of the Seoul Metropolitan Government's cultural department.

 Early years and studies

 Seo Jung-hyup was born and raised in Ulsan.
 After graduating from Hakseong High School in 1983, Seo moved to Seoul to complete his post secondary studies.